-During the quarter ended March 31, 2024, the following officers of the Company adopted Rule 10b5-1 trading arrangements that are each intended to satisfy the affirmative defense of Rule 10b5-1(c) promulgated under the Exchange Act, with such details of the arrangements as further follows:
+During the quarter ended March 31, 2024 June 30, 2024, the following officers of the Company adopted Rule 10b5-1 trading arrangements that are each intended to satisfy the affirmative defense of Rule 10b5-1(c) promulgated under the Exchange Act, with such details of the arrangements as further follows:

-- Nicholas C. Gangestad, Senior Vice President and Chief Financial Officer, adopted a Rule 10b5-1 trading arrangement on February 29, 2024, that will terminate on the earlier of December 31, 2024, or the execution of all trades in the trading arrangement.
-Mr. Gangestad's trading arrangement covers the sale of shares of the Company's common stock required to be sold to cover taxes on upcoming restricted stock unit and performance share vests. - Veena M. Lakkundi, Senior Vice President, Strategy and Corporate Development, adopted a Rule 10b5-1 trading arrangement on February 28, 2024, that will terminate on the earlier of December 31, 2024, or the execution of all trades in the trading arrangement.
+- Nicholas C. Gangestad, Matheus De A G Viera Bulho, Senior Vice President, Software and Chief Financial Officer, Control, adopted a Rule 10b5-1 trading arrangement on February 29, 2024 May 13, 2024, that will terminate on the earlier of December 31, 2024, or the execution of all trades in the trading arrangement.
+Mr. Gangestad's Bulho's trading arrangement covers the (i) sale of 350 long shares of the Company's common stock, required to be sold to cover taxes on upcoming restricted (ii) exercise of 3,274 stock unit options and performance share vests. - Veena M. Lakkundi, Senior Vice President, Strategy and Corporate Development, adopted a Rule 10b5-1 trading arrangement on February 28, 2024, that will terminate on the earlier of December 31, 2024, or the execution of all trades in the trading arrangement.
 Ms. Lakkundi's trading arrangement covers the sale of the number of shares of the Company's common stock required to be sold to cover taxes on upcoming restricted stock unit and performance share vests. - Tessa M. Myers, Senior Vice President, Intelligent Devices, adopted a Rule 10b5-1 trading arrangement on February 29, 2024, that will terminate on the earlier of December 31, 2024, or the execution of all trades in the trading arrangement.
-Ms. Myers' trading arrangement covers the sale of (i) the shares of the Company's common stock remaining following the sale to cover taxes on the vesting of 776 restricted stock units on June 6, 2024 and (ii) the number of shares of the Company's common stock required to be sold to cover taxes on an upcoming restricted stock unit vest and performance share vests. - Cyril Perducat, Senior Vice President and Chief Technology Officer, adopted a Rule 10b5-1 trading arrangement on February 29, 2024, that will terminate on the earlier of December 31, 2024, or the execution of all trades in the trading arrangement.
-Mr. Perducat's trading arrangement covers the sale of (i) up to 1,079 long shares of the Company's common stock and (ii) the number of shares of the Company's common stock required to be sold to cover taxes on upcoming restricted stock unit and performance share vests.
+Ms. Myers' trading arrangement covers the sale of (i) the shares of the Company's common stock remaining following the sale to cover taxes on the vesting of 776 restricted stock units on June 6, 2024 and (ii) the number of shares of the Company's common stock required to be sold to cover taxes on an upcoming restricted stock unit vest and performance share vests.

+- Cyril Perducat, Senior Vice President and Chief Technology Officer, adopted a Rule 10b5-1 trading arrangement on February 29, 2024, that will terminate on the earlier of December 31, 2024, or the execution of all trades in the trading arrangement.
+Mr. Perducat's trading arrangement covers the sale of (i) up to 1,079 long underlying shares of the Company's common stock, and (ii) (iii) sale of the number of shares of the Company's common stock required to be sold to cover taxes on upcoming restricted stock unit and performance share vests.